Leuphana Semester at College

 Against this background, the LECTURE pursues three objectives: Firstly, a sensitivity to the contingent nature of methods is conveyed.
 Methods and their social, disciplinary and epistemological references are presented in terms of the sociology, history and philosophy of science.
 The methods module links cultural studies, education, economics and sustainability with the topics of data and responsibility.
 Secondly, the basics of qualitative and quantitative research methods are taught.
 The main features of the respective approaches, the (partly implicit) theoretical premises and the consequences of the respective choice of method are explained.
 Thirdly, the methods module teaches the skills needed to reduce complex teaching content as a basis for the following years of study.

-In the DATAx module, you will learn the basics of applied data and AI literacy.
+In the module, you will learn the basics of applied data and AI literacy.
 Starting with an introduction to programming with Python, you will learn how to analyse data with Python and immerse yourself in the world of machine learning.
 In doing so, you will not only deal with the technical dimension of data and AI.
 You will also learn about examples of the diverse application contexts of data and AI and develop a basic understanding of the complex social and cultural changes that go hand in hand with them.

 While you will be introduced to the central concepts of data and AI literacy in the lecture, we encourage you to apply your new knowledge directly in the exercises.
 This way, you will not only improve your technical skills, but also engage with important social issues related to the responsible use of data in the 21st century.

-In the transformation module, you will deal with fundamental questions of responsible action in the 21st cent. and concretize this in the context of sustainable development, also against the background of the role of science in shaping change processes.
+In the Transformation module, you will deal with fundamental questions of responsible action in the 21st cent. and concretize this in the context of sustainable development, also against the background of the role of science in shaping change processes.
 Through a critical examination of both historical developments and current social conditions, you will discuss topics related to the conditions of social coexistence and their relevance for shaping present and future societies.

 The LECTURE covers the broad arc and sets the topics to which the individual seminars and exercises are assigned.
 The examination of individual topics is carried out both from a historical and a more future-oriented perspective in order to make connections visible to students.
 The aim is to provide an overview of social transformations, with the seminars and exercises providing more in-depth coverage.